Social Security Disability Lawyer

 SSDI vs SSI

 Social Security Disability Insurance (SSDI) is based on work credits you earned by paying into the Social Security trust fund through your taxes.
-The SSDI will then act as an insurance to workers who have earned sufficient credits based on taxable work.
-There is, however, something worth noting: paying into the Social Security trust does not automatically earns you the right for those benefits; you need to have reached the minimum credits required to be able to apply for such benefits.
+The SSDI will then act as insurance for workers who have earned sufficient credits based on taxable work.
+There is, however, something worth noting: paying into the Social Security trust does not automatically earn you the right for those benefits; you need to have reached the minimum credits required to be able to apply for such benefits.

 • SSI = Age 65 or above OR Disability + limited resources or income (or none at all)